Tulips are the perfect cottage style or farmhouse home decor accessory and they're cheap.

 Perhaps if I went to a florist and spent more, I’d get more out of them, but probably not.

-So what’s the big deal, no unique tip here, lots of people set out flowers.
+There's no unique tip here, lots of people set out flowers, you say.

 Yes, yes they do.

-This is just a reminder, that when your own garden is not in bloom to cut from, there is still a very inexpensive way to have fresh flowers.
+This is just a reminder, that when your own garden is not in bloom to cut from, there's still a very inexpensive way to have beautiful fresh flowers.

-If you swap out a box of cookies in your cart for them, they could also have a dramatic impact on your health as well.
+Even better, if you swap out a box of cookies in your cart for them, they could also have a dramatic impact on your health, as well.

 And you don’t have to limit them to your kitchen or dining room.